Cases of children with rare inflammatory syndrome spike in Italy and France

 “The symptoms in children are different from adults with COVID-19 in whom the illness is more of a respiratory condition,” said Dr. George Ofori-Amanfo, division chief of Pediatric Critical Care at Mount Sinai Kravis Children’s Hospital, New York.

 Children with the rare inflammatory syndrome often have severe abdominal pain and vomiting that progresses to shock, Ofori-Amanfo told Reuters.
 He said none of the children he has seen recently with this syndrome had any underlying disease, but they all had antibodies for the coronavirus.

-Reporting by Vishwadha Chander; Editing by Nancy Lapid and Daniel Wallis
+Reporting by Vishwadha Chander; Editing by Nancy Lapid, Daniel Wallis and Leslie Adler